Insider Guide: How to Spend 3 Days in Miami

 Lincoln Road

-Lincoln Road is an outdoor shopping mall, and this is one of my favorite things to recommend you visit if you’re in Miami for a weekend.
-This pedestrian walkway spans almost the entire width of South Beach.
-Stretching from Alton Road to Collins Avenue, this is an excellent place to window shop.
-Plus, the chill atmosphere makes it a lowkey place to spend an afternoon — and if you come on Sundays, the whole walkway converts to a farmer’s market where you can buy fresh juices, smoothies and snacks.
+Lincoln Road is an outdoor shopping mall, and it’s one of the best places to visit if you’re in Miami for a weekend.
+It’s pedestrian-friendly and spans from Alton Road to Collins Avenue, and it’s a great place to window shop or buy souvenirs.
+Plus, if you come on Sundays, Lincoln Road converts to a farmer’s market and antiques mall where you can buy fresh juices, smoothies, beautiful clothes and jewelry.
+This is easily one of my favorite outdoor things to do in Miami.

 Española Way

-Located a few short blocks from Lincoln Road, Española is another pedestrian-friendly walkway you can explore during your day on South Beach.
-You’ve probably seen its photogenic streets on social media, and it’s full of pastel-colored classic architecture that’s synonymous with South Beach.
-While Española Way is pretty, there isn’t a lot to do here.
-But if you want to do more than simply snap pictures, it’s a popular (albeit upcharged) place for a meal.
+Española Way is a few blocks from Lincoln Road, and it’s another pedestrian-friendly walkway you can explore during your day on South Beach.
+You’ve probably seen its Mediterranean-style streets on social media, and it’s full of pastel-colored architecture that’s synonymous with South Beach.
+While Española Way is pretty, there isn’t a lot to do here besides dine al fresco at restaurants like Moshi Moshi or Havana 1957.
+There’s also a Freddo Gelato here, which I loved visiting when I lived in Buenos Aires.

 South Pointe Park